NezcafeGold/Tamagotchi-AYYLMAO/README.md

 # Tamagotchi-AYYLMAO
 Dekstop Java Tamagotchi Game, but not ended.
-One of the first attempts to made something nice and interesting.
+One of the first attempts to made something interesting with awful application architecture
-Too boring.